You’re Likely to Get the Coronavirus

 Even if Lipsitch’s estimates were off by orders of magnitude, they wouldn’t likely change the overall prognosis.
 “Two hundred cases of a flu-like illness during flu season—when you’re not testing for it—is very hard to detect,” Lipsitch said.
 “But it would be really good to know sooner rather than later whether that’s correct, or whether we’ve miscalculated something.
 The only way to do that is by testing.”

 Originally, doctors in the U.S. were advised not to test people unless they had been to China or had contact with someone who had been diagnosed with the disease.
 Within the past two weeks, the CDC said it would start screening people in five U.S. cities, in an effort to give some idea of how many cases are actually out there.
 But tests are still not widely available.
-As off Friday, the Association of Public Health Laboratories said that only California, Nebraska, and Illinois had the capacity to test people for the virus
+As of Friday, the Association of Public Health Laboratories said that only California, Nebraska, and Illinois had the capacity to test people for the virus.

 With so little data, prognosis is difficult.
 But the concern that this virus is beyond containment—that it will be with us indefinitely—is nowhere more apparent than in the global race to find a vaccine, one of the clearest strategies for saving lives in the years to come.